michaldziuba03/code-samples/social-login/README.md

 In this section we will discuss typical vulnerabilities in social login implementations.

 ### Pre Account Takeover
+A pre-account takeover is when an attacker creates a user account with local provider (email and password) and then the victim sign up with another login method.
+The application then links the two accounts together based on the matching email address.

+#### Attack requirements
+- lack of email verification mechanism at all OR no checks if the local email address is verified when linking social account.
+- attacker must know victim's email address.

-### Spoofed social account
+### Linking unverified social accounts
+Similar vulnerability to previous one but you’d be attacking from the other direction.
 As I said before - you should deny unverified emails from social providers.

+#### Attack requirements
+- OAuth provider does not require email verification (it's actually very uncommon)
+- no checks if email from social provider is verified.
+- attacker must know victim's email address.

 ## Code sample
 Let's implement [second method](#second-method---user-can-login-with-multiple-providers) in TypeScript and Node.js